jvmourao/Applied-OMICs-Tutorial/docs/source/ngs-qc.rst

 **1. Input/Output files**

-``Input``: Accept compress or uncompress files such as ``.fastq`` or ``.fastq.gz``.
+``Input``: Accept compress or uncompress Illumina files such as ``.fastq`` or ``.fastq.gz``.
 For this part of the Tutorial, we will use the paired-end Illumina raw reads.

 ``Output``: Two files are produced, a ``.zip`` archive containing all the plots, and a ``.html`` report.
-You open the HTML files with your web browser.
+You can open the HTML files with your web browser.

 **2. Basic commands**

 .. code-block:: bash

     # Let's first create three new directories to keep your reports
+    $ cd tutorial/
     $ mkdir qc_visualization
-    $ cd ~/tutorial/qc_visualization/
+    $ cd qc_visualization/
     $ mkdir trimmed untrimmed
+    $ cd

     # Run FastQC on a single file
-    # Don't forget to specify the directory where the fastq.gz files are located
+    # Specify the directory where your Illumina fastq.gz files are located
     $ fastqc ~/tutorial/raw_data/untrimmed.fastq.gz -o ~/tutorial/qc_visualization/untrimmed/

     # Or run FastQC on multiple files
-    # Don't forget to specify the directory where the fastq.gz files are located
+    # Specify the directory where your Illumina fastq.gz files are located
     $ fastqc ~/tutorial/raw_data/*.fastq.gz -o ~/tutorial/qc_visualization/untrimmed/

 .. note::